Kunlong1994/lab3/Lab-03.md

 You might make changes to your design before this lab is complete.

 **a.
 Turn in a copy of your final state diagram.**

-### 2. Reading and writing values to the Arduino EEPROM
-The sample code in `File->Examples->EEPROM` shows functions from the [Arduino EEPROM Library](https://www.arduino.cc/en/Reference/EEPROM) to write and read values to Arduino's EEPROM.
-This [modified version of the SwitchState code] employs these functions in three different states.
-Try it out.

-**a.
-Does it matter what actions are assigned to which state?
-Why?**

-**b.
-Why is the code here all in the setup functions and not in the loop functions?**

-Each character in the string is a byte.
-That is, it takes 8-bits to encode a character, so the number of characters in the string we are writing is the number of bytes we are occupying in EEPROM.
-The [Atmega 328P](https://www.microchip.com/wwwproducts/en/atmega328p) at the heart of the Arduino has 1024 bytes of internal [EEPROM](http://en.wikipedia.org/wiki/EEPROM) Memory (which is separate from the 32KB of [Program memory](https://en.wikipedia.org/wiki/Read-only_memory) it has for the code it is running.)

-**c.
-How many byte-sized data samples can you store on the Atmega328?**

-**d.
-How would you get your analog data from the ADC to be byte-sized?**

-**e.
-Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

-Modify the code to take in analog values from your sensors and print them back out to the Arduino Serial Monitor.

 ### 3. Create your data logger!
 Now it's up to you to integrate the software and hardware necessary to interface with your data logger!
 Your logger should be able to record a stream of analog data (at a sample rate of your desire) and then play it back at some later point in time on the 16x2 LCD display, a Graphical display, or some other mode of output.